 NOT INCLUDED IN ANY KIT:

-Raspberry Pi, micro SD Card (8GB+ is recommended), the RPi's respective power cable (micro usb).
+Raspberry Pi, micro SD Card (8GB+ is recommended), the RPi's respective power cable (micro usb) and EVERYTHING ELSE (arcade parts, LCD, misc wires buttons, power supply).

 Purchase a Kit!
 (Can't see the button?
 Use a desktop web browser and disable your script blockers)